Bachelor of Arts in Psychology

-This concentration in Applied Behavior Analysis (ABA) is ideal for students who want to pursue careers as behavior analysts in educational and clinical settings.
-Coursework includes Child Development (PSY201), Educational Psychology (PSY260), Fundamentals of Applied Behavior Analysis (PSY321) and Advanced Concepts in Applied Behavior Analysis (PSY412).
-Coursework in child development and educational psychology provides critical background knowledge for real world applications of ABA, as many behavior analysts work with children in educational settings.
-PSY321 provides an introduction to the science of ABA and focuses on the application of learning theory principles to drive behavior change.
-PSY412 is an advanced course in ABA, focusing on roles and responsibilities of a behavior analyst including functional behavior assessment, behavior data collection and analysis, as well as analysis of ethical issues in complex clinical cases.
-Together, these courses provide a solid foundation for students to pursue graduate study and/or careers in ABA.
+The Applied Behavior Analysis (ABA) concentration offers coursework in child development and educational psychology and provides critical background knowledge for real-world applications of ABA, as many behavior analysts work with children in educational settings.
+It also provides an introduction to the science of ABA with a focus on the application of learning theory principles to drive behavior change.
+Advanced coursework in ABA explores the roles and responsibilities of a behavior analyst, including functional behavior assessment, behavior data collection and analysis, as well as analysis of ethical issues in complex clinical cases.

 Human Development, Education, and Health

-Develop a better understanding of the human mind and help improve the human condition.
-Contact us to enroll in our Connecticut-based or online psychology degree program today.
+Ready to develop a better understanding of the human mind and work toward improving the human condition?
+Contact us to learn more about our bachelor’s in psychology program.

 Get College Credits for Work and Life Experiences